hanabi/hanabi.github.io/Reference.md

   * This means that Bob must have blue 3.
 Bob does not have any clued cards in his hand, so he blind-plays his *Finesse Position* card.
 * Similar to a normal *Prompt*, if a *Priority Prompt* could apply to two or more clued cards, then you should play the left-most one.
 * Similar to a normal *Prompt*, if a *Priority Prompt* made you play the left-most card and it was not the matching card, then you should continuing playing clued cards until you find the matching card.

+### The Priority Bluff

+* Similar to a normal *Bluff*, it is also possible for players to perform a *Priority Bluff*.
+* For example, in a 3-player game:
+  * Alice has a known playable red 1 and a known playable blue 2 in her hand.
+  * Alice plays blue 2.
+  * Bob comes next.
+Bob does not see any red 2's.
+He does not see any blue 3's either.
+Thus, Alice was supposed to play the red 1 first, since red 1 is a lower rank than blue 2.
+Alice **did not** play the card with *Priority*.
+  * This means that Bob must have blue 3.
+Bob does not have any clued cards in his hand, so he blind-plays his *Finesse Position* card.
+It is **not** the blue 3 and is instead the green 1.
+Bob now knows that he was *Bluffed* and that no-one has the blue 3.

 ### A Priority Flowchart (For Choosing Between 2+ Playable Cards)